National Legionary State: Outside developments

 In early October 1940, 15,000 German troops were deployed to Romania to protect the oil refineries at Ploiești, which were essential for the German war effort.
-This unilateral German action, carried out without consulting Benito Mussolini (Hitler's Axis ally and leader of Fascist Italy), prompted the latter to launch an invasion of Greece.
+This unilateral German action, carried out without consulting Benito Mussolini, prompted the latter to launch an invasion of Greece.
 The ensuing Greco-Italian War resulted in a military blunder, as the Greeks counter-attacked and occupied parts of Italian-ruled Albania for half a year.
 The entrance of German troops in Romania was not an invasion, however, as it occurred with Antonescu's approval.
-The first German troops arrived in Romanian on 10 October, partly as a response to Antonescu's request for military assistance, in addition to their main goal of defending the Romanian oil fields.
+The first German troops arrived in Romania on 10 October, partly as a response to Antonescu's request for military assistance, in addition to their main goal of defending the Romanian oil fields.
 Romania subsequently joined the Tripartite Pact and the Anti-Comintern Pact on 23 November and 25 November, respectively.
 Despite this tightening of relations with Germany, the German minority in Romania (numbering 300,000 after Romania's territorial losses) was not entirely spared the process of Romanianization.
 While few Germans from Banat and Transylvania were repatriated to the Reich, the number of ethnic Germans from Southern Bukovina and Dobruja who were repatriated amounted to 76,500.
 The German-Romanian convention which sanctioned these repatriations was signed on 22 October 1940.
 According to the convention, the Romanian state received the real estate previously possessed by the repatriated Germans in exchange for paying compensation to the Reich.
-The newly-acquired property (lands and houses) would be used by the Romanian state to accommodate ethnic Romanian refugees from Bulgaria, displaced in the aftermath of the Treaty of Craiova.
+The newly acquired property (lands and houses) would be used by the Romanian state to accommodate ethnic Romanian refugees from Bulgaria, displaced in the aftermath of the Treaty of Craiova.
 On 4 December, a ten-year trade agreement was signed between Romania and Germany, providing for the "economic reconstruction" of Romania.

 On 27 September 1940, Romania withdrew from the Balkan Pact.
 That same day, a trade agreement was signed with one of the Pact members, Turkey.
 On 19 December, another trade agreement was signed between Romania and Yugoslavia, another member of the Balkan Pact.
 During the last days of the National Legionary State, on 10 and 12 February, Britain and Belgium severed relations with Romania.

 Border skirmishes with the Soviet Union spanned across the duration of the National Legionary State.
 In the autumn of 1940, the Soviets occupied several Romanian islands in the Danube Delta.
 Frontier incidents occurred on a daily basis.
-Soviet troops were concentrated on the Romanian border, Soviet aircraft made incessant incursions in Romania's air space, and - in January 1941 - Soviet vessels attempted to enter Romanian waters by force.
+Soviet troops were concentrated on the Romanian border, Soviet aircraft made incessant incursions in Romania's air space, and — in January 1941 — Soviet vessels attempted to enter Romanian waters by force.
 Tensions peaked in January 1941, when the Soviets demanded by ultimatum the control of the Danube Delta.
 Border clashes ensued near Galați (Covurlui County), where the Romanians were mining the Danube, during which between 26 and 100 were killed on both sides.